 Leasing.com XI: Football team of cars

 We love cars at Leasing.com.
-We also love football, that’s why we sponsor the EFL Trophy.
-So why not combine both?
+We also love football, that’s why the new Macclesfield FC stadium will be known as the Leasing.com Stadium.

 When you think about it, cars have similar attributes to footballers.
 Some are practical, reliable and hard-working, others are classy head-turners that get you on the edge of your seat.